clementf/deliverable/README.md

 It uses webhooks from email relays to keep track of what happened to an email sent from your app.

-It currently supports Sendgrid (only).
+It currently supports Sendgrid and Postmark.

 ## Usage
 In your mailers, you need to create a `Deliverable::Email`, and pass a deliverable_id param to the mailer.